-Why is there concern that cell phones may cause cancer or other health problems?
+Why has there been concern that cell phones may cause cancer?

 - The age and the year when study participants first used a cell phone and the age and the year of last use (allows calculation of the duration of use and time since the start of use)

 - The average number of cell phone calls per day, week, or month (frequency)